Howard Smith Wharves Revitalisation Project

 The redevelopment of the Howard Smith Wharves will include a new riverside parkland and commercial development, helping to shape Brisbane’s city centre while catering for its growing population and increased visitation.

 The 3.43 hectare site will be vibrant, sustainable and iconic following the completion of its revitalisation.
 It will reactivate and re-energise a culturally important precinct.
 At its heart, Howard Smith Wharves will provide a high-quality public realm that celebrates its history and prime waterfront location, delivering an inclusive space for residents, workers and visitors alike.

-The HSW Nominees will have overall responsibility for the entire site and is responsible for the design and construction of the park and open space areas, while the hotel development and operation will be undertaken by Asian Pacific Group - a company owned by the Deague Group.
+The HSW Nominees will have overall responsibility for the entire site and are responsible for the design and construction of the park and open space areas, while the hotel development and operation will be undertaken by Asian Pacific Group - a company owned by the Deague Group.

 Key features of HSW Nominees' proposed design include:

 - a dining, retail and tourism centre utilising the existing heritage listed buildings

 - new public open spaces that may be used for markets and festivals